 Conflict is uncommon between farmers and pastoralists, but friction does occur.
-At times they are able to settle the matter within them and at times the (traditional ruler) or otherwise the Lawal had to intervene.
+At times they are able to settle the matter within them and at times the Bulama (traditional ruler) or otherwise the Lawal had to intervene.
 Sometimes cases are referred to the police and subsequently to the Courts, when the two parties failed to agree totally.
 Although no formalised agreements have been reached regarding the use of fadama especially on access to grazing land and watering points, farmers fence plots to prevent animal damage to crops.
 The fences are however not strong enough to prevent cows from getting in.
 The river dries up in the middle of the dry season forcing pastoralists to seek water elsewhere, reducing pressure along the fadama.
 Farmers depend solely on the tube-wells during this period for pumping water on their farm plots.
 This serves as a natural regulatory system for conflict.
 The major transhumance route passing through the area and the settlements are protected from encroachment.
 This is as a result of an order from the State government to the Emir of Biu who in turn directs the order to the Lawal and thence to the various Bulamas.
 A farmer was killed by transhumant pastoralists in 2002 in a dispute over crop residue grazing.

-- The traditional authority can be effective if allowed to function without government interferencethe case of the probated transhumant route. - Farmers can take initiatives to reduce conflict with the pastoralists, for example fencing plots. - The present system of cultivating right up to the river bank is causing erosion, siltation and reducing the water-level thereby affecting fish breeding.
+- The traditional authority can be effective if allowed to function without government interference-the case of the probated transhumant route. - Farmers can take initiatives to reduce conflict between them and the pastoralists, for example fencing plots. - The present system of cultivation right to the river bank is causing erosion, siltation and reducing the water-level thereby affecting fish breeding. - There is no arrangement on the ground regarding the protection of local routes and access to watering points. - The manner in which plots are dotted about in the fadama further complicates access to grazing.